 By default, lists are not shared.
-To share a list, select it and click the button on the tool bar.
-A 🔛 symbol indicates that the list is shared.
-Click the 💹 button again to turn sharing off.
+To share a list, select it and click Share work on the tool bar.
+A we symbol indicates that the list is shared.
+You can toggle whether the list is shared or not by repeatedly clicking